sedostheatre/sedos.co.uk/input/news/2022-03-08-could-you-help-with-our-newsletter.md

 date: 2022-03-08
 image: /assets/newsletter.jpg
 imageAlt: Sedos newsletter
+metaTitle: "Sedos newsletter: could you spare 30 minutes a week to help us?"
 metaDescription: We are looking for someone to build the Sedos newsletter each week – could you help?
 Find out more about what’s involved
 ---